ajm9770/oasis-form-checker/src/README.md

 # Using LangChain and RAG to create LLM agents to fill out an OASIS form.

-An (OASIS form)[https://www.cms.gov/files/document/oasis-e1-all-item-508.pdf] is filled out by a provider who follows a strict (manual)[https://www.cms.gov/files/document/oasis-e1-manualfinal12-9-2024.pdf-0].
+An [OASIS form](https://www.cms.gov/files/document/oasis-e1-all-item-508.pdf) is filled out by a provider who follows a strict [manual](https://www.cms.gov/files/document/oasis-e1-manualfinal12-9-2024.pdf-0).
 Obviously most nurses don't necessarily follow the manual, but this is the most business logic we have.